 Now, the reason that alcohol is used is because it is one of the very best solvents.
 Vinegar works too but to a lesser degree.
 I figured I’d run a little experiment…

 Does an acetract or vinegar tincture of Pine Pollen work as well as a normal Pine Pollen Tincture?

 Well, I started this acetract a while back, promptly forgot about it, but then discovered it again and filmed the pressing of it to give it a shot.
 Warning, if you choose to try this.
 The taste of vinegar is intense.
 It’s hard to tell if the immediate effect was the same I feel from a Pine Pollen Tincture, or if it simply was from the intensity of tasting the straight vinegar.

 I’m still early in my experiment with this, so I can’t say for sure. but I’ll offer it up to anyone else to try if they’d like to avoid alcohol altogether as an option.
 If you have tried this or use this method, please post your results in the comments section below.

 I know someone is going to ask.
-What type of vinegar should be used?
+What type of vinegar should be used to make pine pollen tincture?
 What kind did I use?
 I’m not sure.
 It wasn’t on the label and I don’t remember.
 (This is why you should put lots of details on your labels when you’re processing your own herbs.)
 It’s likely either apple cider vinegar or white vinegar.
 And either of those are good to use.